-- 1. The "W" prefix is not included on the part marking. - 2.
-Only the 2nd letter is used for the part marking; WSON package type ZP is not used for the part marking. - 3.
-Standard bulk shipments are in Tube (shape E).
-Please specify alternate packing method, such as Tape and Reel (shape T) or Tray (shape S), when placing orders. - 4.
-For shipments with OTP feature enabled, please contac with Winbond
+1. The "W" prefix is not included on the part marking.

+2. Standard bulk shipments are in Tube (shape E).
+Please specify alternate packing method, such as Tape and Reel (shape T) or Tray (shape S), when placing orders.

-8.6 Valid Part Numbers and Top Side Marking
+11.5 Valid Part Numbers and Top Side Marking

-The following table provides the valid part numbers for the W25Q16CL SpiFlash Memory.
+The following table provides the valid part numbers for the W25Q40CL SpiFlash Memory.
 Please contact Winbond for specific availability by density and package type.
 Winbond SpiFlash memories use an 12-digit Product Number for ordering.
 However, due to limited space, the Top Side Marking on all packages use an abbreviated 10-digit number.